nickconnor52/the-system/README.md

 # The System

+## This repo has been deprecated and moved to the System-Picks repository.
+Backend has been updated to use Rails

 > There's always an edge, we're here to find it.

 ### The system finished its first year with a 54% win rate!!